fahodzi/kakalika/README.md

 ### Setting up

 1. Download and extract release to your document root.
+If you clone the git repository however, initialize and update all submodules before proceeding with the installation.
 2. Ensure that the following directories exist and are writable by the web server:
    - `cache`
    - `public/js`